ThrudTheBarbarian/Azoth/README.md

 - [AZImageView](Documentation/AZImageView/README.md) shows the various scaling, alignment and framing options available for the AZImageView class

+- [AZOutline](Documentation/AZOutline/README.md) is a simple demo of the AZOutlineView using the datasource and delegate to provide data to the view

 ### Sources:
 I wouldn't have been able to put Azoth together in anywhere near the timescale I did without referring to the projects in [Sources](Documentation/Sources/).
 I thank the authors of these projects from the bottom of my heart.